open-mmlab/mmdetection3d/docs/en/tutorials/config.md

 ])
 lr = 0.008  # Learning rate of optimizers
-optimizer = dict(  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch
-    type='Adam',  # Type of optimizers, refer to https://github.com/open-mmlab/mmcv/blob/v1.3.7/mmcv/runner/optimizer/default_constructor.py#L12 for more details lr=0.008)  # Learning rate of optimizers, see detail usages of the parameters in the documentation of PyTorch optimizer_config = dict(  # Config used to build the optimizer hook, refer to https://github.com/open-mmlab/mmcv/blob/v1.3.7/mmcv/runner/hooks/optimizer.py#L22 for implementation details. grad_clip=dict(  # Config used to grad_clip
+optimizer = dict(  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch type='Adam',  # Type of optimizers, refer to https://github.com/open-mmlab/mmcv/blob/v1.3.7/mmcv/runner/optimizer/default_constructor.py#L12 for more details lr=0.008)  # Learning rate of optimizers, see detail usages of the parameters in the documentation of PyTorch optimizer_config = dict(  # Config used to build the optimizer hook, refer to https://github.com/open-mmlab/mmcv/blob/v1.3.7/mmcv/runner/hooks/optimizer.py#L22 for implementation details. grad_clip=dict(  # Config used to grad_clip
     max_norm=10,  # max norm of the gradients norm_type=2))  # Type of the used p-norm.
 Can be 'inf' for infinity norm. lr_config = dict(  # Learning rate scheduler config used to register LrUpdater hook policy='step',  # The policy of scheduler, also support CosineAnnealing, Cyclic, etc. Refer to details of supported LrUpdater from https://github.com/open-mmlab/mmcv/blob/v1.3.7/mmcv/runner/hooks/lr_updater.py#L9. warmup=None,  # The warmup policy, also support `exp` and `constant`. step=[24, 32])  # Steps to decay the learning rate checkpoint_config = dict(  # Config of set the checkpoint hook, Refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/checkpoint.py for implementation. interval=1)  # The save interval is 1 log_config = dict(  # Config to register logger hook interval=50,  # Interval to print the log hooks=[
         dict(type='TextLoggerHook', by_epoch=False),
         dict(type='TensorboardLoggerHook', by_epoch=False),
-      dict(type='WandbLoggerHook', by_epoch=False,  # The Wandb logger is also supported, It requires `wandb` to be installed. init_kwargs={'entity': "OpenMMLab",  # The entity used to log on Wandb 'project': "MMTracking",  # Project name in WandB 'config': cfg_dict}),  # Check https://docs.wandb.ai/ref/python/init for more init arguments.
+        dict(type='WandbLoggerHook', by_epoch=False,  # The Wandb logger is also supported, It requires `wandb` to be installed. init_kwargs={'entity': "OpenMMLab",  # The entity used to log on Wandb 'project': "MMDet3D",  # Project name in WandB 'config': cfg_dict}),  # Check https://docs.wandb.ai/ref/python/init for more init arguments.
     ])  # ClearMLLoggerHook, DvcliveLoggerHook, MlflowLoggerHook, NeptuneLoggerHook, PaviLoggerHook, SegmindLoggerHook are also supported based on MMCV implementation. runner = dict(type='EpochBasedRunner', max_epochs=36) # Runner that runs the `workflow` in total `max_epochs` dist_params = dict(backend='nccl')  # Parameters to setup distributed training, the port can also be set. log_level = 'INFO'  # The level of logging.